drshahizan/software-engineering/materials/sec01/mod5.md

 5. Add additional details: Add any additional details that may be helpful, such as constraints, guards, or triggers.
 Constraints represent conditions that must be satisfied for a transition to occur, guards represent conditions that must be satisfied for a transition to continue, and triggers represent actions that are performed when a transition occurs.

-#### -Best practices for creating effective state chart/state machine diagrams
+- #### Best practices for creating effective state chart/state machine diagrams

 State charts or state machine diagrams are useful tools for visualizing the behavior of complex systems, processes, or software.
 Here are some best practices for creating effective state charts or state machine diagrams: